br-imen/br-imen/README.md

 - Developed a full-stack e-commerce app using Flask with user authentication and CRUD operations.
 - Deployed on Heroku and improved front-end skills with HTML, CSS, and JavaScript.

-#### All Pset-CS50x and Lab-CS50x:
-- Completed various problem sets covering algorithms, data structures, and web programming.
-- Gained a strong foundation in Python and computer science fundamentals.

 ## 📖 What I am currently learning / improving on

    ###  Courses :
  [![edX](https://img.shields.io/badge/edX-CS50%20Web%20Programming-blue)](https://cs50.harvard.edu/web/)